lumicks/py-optics/README.md

        $ conda create -n py-optics python=3.8
        $ conda activate py-optics

-   On Windows, there is a potential performance improvement if numby and scipy are installed with conda, as they are optimized to use the Intel MKL libraries.
+   On Windows, there is a potential performance improvement if numpy and scipy are installed with conda, as they are optimized to use the Intel MKL libraries.

 2. Clone the repository: